 In the case of oxfendazole, and probably other benzimidazoles, the major route of exposure is biliary metabolites, followed by enterohepatic recycling of the drug after absorption from the small and large intestine.
 Worms in the mucosa of the small intestine may be exposed to more recycled anthelmintic than to drug contained in the passing ingesta in the GI tract.

 In ruminants, PO treatment with the benzimidazoles removes most of the major adult GI parasites and many of the larval stages.
 The relative rates of oxidation in the liver and reduction in the GI tract vary between cattle and sheep, with the metabolism and excretion of benzimidazole compounds being more extensive in cattle than in sheep.
 Consequently, the systemic anthelmintic activity of most benzimidazoles is greater in sheep than in cattle, and dose rates in cattle are often higher than those in sheep.
 Albendazole, fenbendazole, oxfendazole, and febantel are active against inhibited fourth-stage larvae of Ostertagia spp; however, inconsistent efficacy has been reported.
 Efficacy against Dictyocaulus viviparus has also been noted for these insoluble benzimidazoles.
 Oxfendazole, albendazole, and febantel are minimally teratogenic in sheep, whereas fenbendazole, mebendazole, and oxibendazole are not.
-An oxfendazole pulse-release bolus for intraruminal use has been developed for cattle in Europe; 5–6 therapeutic doses of oxfendazole (750 or 1,250 mg/tablet) are released approximately each 3 wk in the rumen.
-A sustained-release fenbendazole bolus is also available for cattle in some European countries; it contains 12 g fenbendazole and has a continuous release profile of >140 days.
+An oxfendazole pulse-release bolus for intraruminal use has been developed for cattle in Europe; five or six therapeutic doses of oxfendazole (750 or 1,250 mg/tablet) are released approximately every 3 wk in the rumen.
+A sustained-release fenbendazole bolus is also available for cattle in some European countries; it contains 12 g fenbendazole and has a continual release profile of >140 days.
 An albendazole slow-release capsule has been marketed in Europe and Australasia for small ruminants.
 This device contains 3.85 g of albendazole and delivers a daily dose of 36.7 mg for 105 days.
 It is an efficient device to control benzimidazole-susceptible nematodes.
 It may also prevent infection with benzimidazole-resistant larvae but does not reduce existing infections.

 In cattle and sheep, triclabendazole at 10 mg/kg, PO, is highly effective against immature Fasciola hepatica in the liver parenchyma and against the mature stage in the bile ducts.
 Albendazole and netobimin at 20 mg/kg are active against mature F hepatica; the other benzimidazoles and probenzimidazoles used for nematode control have only a marginal efficacy against liver flukes.
 Because of the lack of efficacy against the immature stages, only triclabendazole is indicated for treatment of acute fascioliosis.
 However, triclabendazole resistance has been reported in several countries.
 Triclabendazole is not approved for use in ruminants in the USA.